Aaron-Bopp/Obsidian-notes/me/notes/DrK Interviews.md

     - Some of things in this life come from before the consciously observable life of an individual
 - Dharma is the moral opposite of Kharma
 - #TO/EXPLORE/RESEARCH  Evidence based alternative medicine
-- #DrK Between your emotional and logical mind is the hum ghar or [[ego]] which activates to protect you from negative emotions and bullies your intellectual mind into coming up with justifications
+- #Ref/DrK Between your emotional and logical mind is the hum ghar or [[ego]] which activates to protect you from negative emotions and bullies your intellectual mind into coming up with justifications
 - #TO/EXPLORE/RESEARCH  MDMA and Pcysolibin might be a telescope to new topics

 ### [Existential Dread](https://www.youtube.com/watch?v=UUC8qF5iDag)